ubco-mds-2020-labs/w2020-data599-capstone-projects-ubc-udl/code/create-test-env/README.md

-# Test Envrionment Creation Steps
+# Test Environment Creation Steps

 ## Step 1

-Navigate to your influx docker compose (This was setup and tested using `docker-files/one-telegraf/`) Then run `docker-compose up`.
+Copy `docker-compose.yml` located in this directory to a local directory.
+Then run the command `docker-compose up` from this local directory.
 It is recommended to increase the ram available to docker from the default of 2gb to 5gb.

-## Step 1.1

-Go to `http://localhost:8086/` and enter `MDS2021` as user name and `mypassword` to log in, you will need to create the `MDS2021` bucket

 ## Step 2

-Run `populate_influx.py` to put csvs from the data directory into the influx running in docker from step 1.
-This python file is currently set up to upload only two csvs and it can easily be edited to upload more.

-N.B `populate_influx.py` times out reguardless of the `timeout` parmaeter in the influx client call, solution is to rerun this file until it completes
+Go to `http://localhost:8086/` and enter `MDS2021` as user name and `mypassword` to log in.
+You will need to create the `MDS2021` bucket

 ## Step 3

-Run `test_env_scheduled_trainer.py` to create and save models as well as standard scalers for each data set.
-Can be put on a cron for simulated re training
+Navigate back to this directory and run `populate_influx.py`.
+This will populate InfluxDB with csv files located in `../../data/labelled-skyspark-data/`.
+These files correspond with the Phase 1 model testing.

+N.B `populate_influx.py` times out regardless of the `timeout` parameter in the influx client call, solution is to rerun this file until it completes

 ## Step 4

+Run `test_env_scheduled_trainer.py`.
+This will provide anomaly detection model training and will save model files for each data set in `test_env_models\` and `test_env_standardizers`.
+A cron job can be used on this script to simulate model retraining.
+The script will also write the training results to InfluxDB in the TRAINING_ANOMALY Measurement.

+## Step 5

-Run `test_env_scheduled_predictor.py` to create simulated real time predictions.
-A wait can be included in the prediction loop to simulate waiting a given time period between predictions
+Run `test_env_scheduled_trainer.py`.
+This will provide anomaly detection predictions.
+It loads the model files saved in Step 4.
+A wait can be included in the prediction loop to simulate waiting a given time period between predictions.
+Predictions will be written to InfluxDB in the PREDICT_ANOMALY Measurement.